Troglodyte sites: journey to the centre of the stone

 The troglodyte cellars: wines aged gracefully!

-Heritage to explore
+Troglodytes, a world to explore

 If you like cycling, the ‘Les troglos de Courtineau’ cycling loop near Sainte-Maure-de-Touraine will lead you through a large number of troglodyte dwellings, including a chapel carved into the rock: Notre-Dame-de-Lorette.
 Last but not least, the former tufa stone quarry at Vignemont towards Loches are open to visitors.